For information, please contact our admissions staff. You can also phone +1-859-257-4997. We try to respond to email within two business days.

 The CS department will access the data you have provided via ApplyYourself.

 If you have questions, please send an email to email@example.com.

-If you have questions that you wish to direct to The Graduate School, please send an email to Vivian Bowling at firstname.lastname@example.org.
+If you have questions that you wish to direct to The Graduate School, please contact an admissions officer here.

 If you are an international student or wish to be considered for a teaching assistantship or a fellowship, we should have both parts of your application (both to The Graduate School and the department) by the following dates:

-- For fall semester: online application and fee: March 15.
+- For the fall semester: online application and fee: March 15.
 All materials: April 1.

-- For spring semester: online application and fee: August 15.
+- For the spring semester: online application and fee: August 15.
 All materials: September 1.